Mobile Markets are direct distributions of groceries and fresh produce, designed to meet people at their point of need.

 Inter-Faith Food Shuttle brings a refrigerated truck full of food to a community center, church or health clinic.
 These deliveries often include fresh produce gleaned from a local farm the day before.
 We set up a temporary market where folks who need food can 'shop' for free.

-- Provide healthy produce and groceries at 25 Mobile Markets in our seven county service area
+Provide healthy produce and groceries at 24 Mobile Markets in our seven county service area.

-- Over 42% of the food we distribute is fresh produce
+Almost 35% of the food we distribute is fresh produce.

 Get to know the newest member of the Inter-Faith Food Shuttle staff - Ron Ross!

 Food Shuttle has begun supplying healthy food and nutrition education to a new medical Mobile Market, aimed at improving community health in SE Raleigh.

 "On that Saturday morning, we were doing a lot more than simply handing out free produce and groceries to people in need." - Jason Pfister